 This course explores leadership and management theories, resource allocation, the nurse as a change agent, member of the profession, communication, and quality improvement in the healthcare setting.
-Corequisite: NURS 4161.
+Prerequisites: NURS 3351, NURS 3353 and NURS 3354 with a grade of "C" or better.
+Co-requisite: NURS 4161.